vsanthanam/ScoreFive-2-Stage/README.md

 $ brew install mockolo
 ```

 3. Rather than interfacing with the aformentioned tools directly.
 ScoreFive provides a built-in command line utility called `sftool` to that knows the right arguments and paths to use.
 The source code for this tool is included in the repo.
-Build the tool and move it to the root directory.
+Build the tool and move it to the root directory:

 ```
 $ cd path/to/repo